IndigoUnited/spoonjs/README.md

             MenuView.js
 web/
     index.html   // the project root HTML file
+    …            // other files, such as robots.txt, favicon, etc
 ```

 As you can see, each project is composed of modules, which in their turn can be composed of other modules.
 Each module should have a very clear responsibility within the project, thus avoiding spaghetti code.